-There are 5 general rules automotive mechanics and service experts follow to determine the condition of a vehicle while they are completing a pre-purchase sale inspection.
-Each of the items listed below will be checked to determine the drivability of any car, truck or SUV.
+There are about 9 general questions automotive mechanics and service experts ask to determine the condition of a vehicle while they are completing a pre-purchase sale inspection.
+Should the function not occur, the car is marked with a specific condition that could relate to weather operationality, starting, or another action.
+If any of the named issues occur, it will relate to a diagnostic OBD-II code to determine the likely cause.
+Each of the items listed below will be checked to determine the drivability of any car, truck, or SUV.

 Arguably, the most important aspect of any vehicle is its ability to start.
 To have drivability, any car, truck, or SUV needs to start correctly – meaning when you turn the key the vehicle should start without hesitation.
 Several individual components and systems must all work together seamlessly to start a vehicle.
 A professional mechanic will inspect these parts to ensure they are in good shape before indicating it’s a good buy.